kubeflow/website/content/en/docs/ibm/create-cluster.md

 export WORKER_NODE_FLAVOR=bx2.4x16
 ```

-### Creating a IBM Cloud Kubernetes cluster for classic provider.
+### Creating an IBM Cloud Kubernetes cluster for a classic provider

 Run with the following command to create a cluster: